Hwb Cyfle Flintshire Adult Day Care Centre

 The building needed to be carefully designed to help staff to maintain safe working practices while safeguarding the dignity of users.
 These measures include larger toilets and changing facilities with hoists, sensory lights to aid stimulation and natural light throughout the building, along with larger doors and corridors for wheelchair access and turning.

 The building’s running costs also needed to be taken into consideration through energy efficiency and renewable technologies.

-The project had a strict budget of £4 million, and with a very comprehensive list of requirements from the stakeholders, it was evident from inception that innovative design and value engineering would be required to bring the project in on budget without compromising the facilities needed.
+The project had a strict budget of £4 million, and with a comprehensive list of requirements from stakeholders, it was evident from the start that an innovative design and value engineering would be required to deliver the project on budget without compromising the quality of the facilities needed.

 The original site for the single storey build was on a red flood zone and would have required significant spoil removal.

 In addition, the old facility had very expensive running costs due to the poorly insulated structure and out-dated mechanical and electrical installations.
-Reducing costs in use would be vital to free up money for the provision of better care.
+Reducing costs in use would be vital to free up resources to fund the provision of better care.